uncomplexlearning/a-level/markdown/physics.md

 - Progressive waves - waves which transfer energy from one point to another without transferring material (i.e. causing permanent displacement of the medium)
   - all points have the same amplitude in each period

 > Always refer to:
 >
 > - (both) waves interfere
 > - path difference varies
 > - phase difference varies
 > - produces maxima and minima
-    > - recieved signal goes through series of maxima and minma
+> - recieved signal goes through series of maxima and minima
 >
 > When asked to compare:
 >
 > - refer to phase
 > - refer to frequency
 > - refer to speed

 ### 3.1.2 Longitudinal and transverse waves